AMI Primary (3-6) diploma course

 Sponsorships for AMI teacher education are available.
 Students can find more information and a school listing on the AMI-USA website.

-Students in the Primary course have the option of simultaneously participating in a cooperative degree program.
-These programs are available at both the undergraduate and graduate levels: a Bachelor of Arts completion program through Marylhurst University, or a Master’s Degree in Montessori Education program through Loyola University Maryland.
-These cooperative programs allow the student to receive credits towards the cooperative program for academic work completed at Montessori Northwest.
-In a typical year, at least half of our students are enrolled in one of these programs.
-Participation in these programs also allows qualifying students to apply for federal financial aid (see section Tuition, Fees, and Financial Aid).
+Students in the Portland Primary course have the option of simultaneously participating in our cooperative degree program.
+This program is available at the graduate level: a Master’s Degree in Montessori Education program through Loyola University Maryland.
+This cooperative program allows the student to receive credits towards the cooperative program for academic work completed at Montessori Northwest.
+In a typical year, at least half of our students are enrolled in this program.
+Participation in this program also allows qualifying students to apply for federal financial aid (see section Financial Aid).

 Master of Education and Certificate of Advanced Study in Montessori Education (C.A.S.)
 Option through Loyola University Maryland